srijans38/srijans38/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a fun project.
+- 🔭 I’m currently focused on building products.
-- 👯 I’m looking to collaborate on frontend applications.
+- 👯 I’m looking to collaborate on Full Stack applications.
-- 💬 Ask me about Space and Formula 1 🏎️.
+- 💬 Ask me about Space 🚀 and Formula 1 🏎️.
 - 📫 How to reach me: @srijans38 or [@theguywithabignose](https://instagram.com/theguywithabignose) almost anywhere.
-- ⚡ Fun fact: I am extremely scared of lizards.
+- 📝 I write articles on [blog.srij.dev](https://blog.srij.dev/)